CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Improved Support for roboRIO Motion Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Additional support has been added for various feedforward terms (kS, kG, kV and KA).
-There is now improved integration with roboRIO motion profiling using velocity or acceleration setpoints in various closed loop controls.
+There is now improved integration with roboRIO motion profiling using velocity setpoints in position control modes, along with acceleration setpoints in velocity control modes.

 .. code-block:: java